-Range: South-eastern Australia (from eastern QLD through NSW, ACT, and VIC into south-eastern SA), south-western WA, and TAS.
+Range: South-eastern Australia (from eastern QLD across NSW, ACT, and VIC into south-eastern SA), south-western WA, and TAS.

-Habitat: Various habitats, in particular open forest and woodland; also in suburban parks and gardens.
+Habitat: Wide range of habitats, in particular open forest and woodland; also in suburban parks and gardens.

-As its name suggests, the Common Brown is one of the most common butterflies of Australia.
-It can be found almost anywhere in large numbers and particularly prefers open forests, woodland, and parks.
+As its name suggests, the Common Brown is one of the most abundant and widespread butterflies of Australia.
+It can be found almost anywhere in large numbers and particularly prefers open forests, woodlands, and parks.
 The Common Brown can be found throughout south-eastern QLD, eastern and southern NSW, the ACT, VIC, south-eastern SA, south-western WA, and TAS.
-The populations of WA and TAS form two separate subspecies, duboulayi and salazar, respectively.
+The populations in WA and TAS are classified as separate subspecies, duboulayi and salazar, respectively.

-Males and females look very different and could easily be mistaken for separate species.
-Males usually appear several weeks before the females.
-Common Browns are often very alert and difficult to approach.
-They frequently rest on the ground with their wings closed, where they are perfectly camouflaged and almost impossible to spot unless they are disturbed.
+Curiously, males and females of the Common Brown look rather different and could easily be mistaken for two entirely separate species.
+The males usually appear in springtime, several weeks before the females, while the females are more commonly encountered in summer and autumn.
+Common Browns are generally very alert and quite difficult to approach.
+They frequently settle on the bare ground with their wings closed such that they are perfectly camouflaged and almost invisible until disturbed.

-There are several similar species across Australia, in particular in the genus Heteronympha, but due to its size and general appearance the Common Brown is relatively easy to identify.
+There are several somewhat similar species across Australia, in particular in the genus Heteronympha.
+However, due to its large size and overall appearance the Common Brown can usually be identified without too much trouble.